 At CIS we are blessed to be immersed in an environment of many languages and cultures.
 35 at the most recent count!
 Pupils, parents and staff all contribute to the international buzz of the school.
 Learning and teaching languages is an intrinsic part of what we do here.
 Pupils are encouraged to study as many languages as they are able to, some as a Foreign language, others as a Mother Tongue language, some as an extracurricular activity and some as part of our Elective programme.

 Pupils and teachers alike are exposed to other languages and cultures too when participating in our yearly Language Day, in our International Festival and during other timetabled and spontaneous activities and visits.
 During recent Language Days we have all enjoyed learning how to dance “Bollywood-style”, how to speak Arabic, how to decorate German-style Easter eggs and we have tasted the delights of a Ready Steady Cook-style Spanish cookery demonstration.
 The students have also very much enjoyed sampling the language and culinary delights of Japan and South America.
 We have also introduced our students to the intricacies of sign language

 At CIS we are not constrained by the requirements of the National Curriculum and therefore we have time to have fun with languages.
-Of course we want our students to achieve examination success at a high level and indeed they do (75% success in French IGCSE at A/A* in 2013 for example) but we also want the students to discover the language through its culture and exposure to a wide range of activities.
+Of course we want our students to achieve examination success at a high level and indeed they do (100% success in French IGCSE at A/A* and 100% A- C pass rate in all languages in 2014) but we also want the students to discover the language through its culture and exposure to a wide range of activities.

 We would love to welcome you here to see for yourself what we do.
 For updated news and homework, please visit the Languages website: cislanguages.com